Seminars & Lectures

 Seymour Geisser Distinguished Lectures

 The Seymour Geisser Distinguished Lectures were established by the School of Statistics in memory of Seymour Geisser, Director of the School for 30 years (1971-2001).
 Each academic year we invite a leading statistician to give a seminar in honor of Seymour's contributions to the School, to statistics, and to society.
 The lectures are supported by the Geisser Lectureship Fund.
-Previous lecturers and titles can be found here.
+View previous lectures and titles.